apache/hadoop/hadoop-yarn-project/hadoop-yarn/hadoop-yarn-site/src/site/markdown/CapacityScheduler.md

   `etc/hadoop/capacity-scheduler.xml` is the configuration file for the `CapacityScheduler`.

   The `CapacityScheduler` has a pre-defined queue called *root*.
-All queueus in the system are children of the root queue.
+All queues in the system are children of the root queue.

   Further queues can be setup by configuring `yarn.scheduler.capacity.root.queues` with a list of comma-separated child queues.